xX-MrN0b0dy-Xx/xX-MrN0b0dy-Xx/README.md

 Hello there!!!

-I'm not a dev, just an engineer having fun tinkering around with IT stuff 👀.
+I'm not a dev, just a biomedical engineer having fun tinkering around with IT stuff 👀.

 Check also [my selfhosted gitea instance](https://gitea.nowhere.ovh/Mr.Nobody)🍵.
 I hardly use it for public repo tho.
 <!--